-The mission of the Department of Physics and Astronomy at the University of Arkansas at Little Rock is to train students in the use of concepts of physics and astronomy and the associated technologies for educational, scientific, and industrial purposes; and to maintain an active program in the scholarship of discovery.
+The mission of the School of Physical Sciences at the University of Arkansas at Little Rock is to train students in the use of concepts of physics and astronomy and the associated technologies for educational, scientific, and industrial purposes; and to maintain an active program in the scholarship of discovery.

 In support of this mission, the department has developed specific learning objectives and goals.
-Student learning objectives and goals are the same for both the BA and BS degrees in the Department of Physics and Astronomy.
+Student learning objectives and goals are the same for both the Bachelor of Arts and Bachelor of Science degrees in the program of Physics and Astronomy.

 To achieve our mission and objectives, our department supports a variety of activities.
 The department offers the basic physics foundation courses (i.e., Electronics, Classical Mechanics, Electromagnetism, Quantum Mechanics, and Statistical Thermodynamics) and a variety of elective classes (i.e., Mathematical Methods in the Physical Sciences, Medical Physics, Solid State Physics, and Optics) at least once per academic year.
-The department also offers special topic classes as needed.
-The department also offers an Astrophysics elective, but it is only offered every other year.
-The department also hosts a student organization, which is involved in a variety of public outreach and service activities on and off campus.
+The program also offers special topic classes as needed.
+We also offer an Astrophysics elective, but it is only offered every other year.
+We also host a student organization, which is involved in a variety of public outreach and service activities on and off campus.
 Faculty are also heavily involved in research.
-To support their work and the department’s mission, Faculty involve students in research projects throughout their academic career.
+To support their work and the program’s mission, Faculty involve students in research projects throughout their academic career.

 Please consider joining our Society of Physics Students (SPS) by contacting Dr. Gregory Guisbiers at email@example.com.